Find Trade Colleges

 17 Yearly Graduations

 Enterprise State Community College comes in at #7 on our list of the most popular colleges offering associate degrees in aircraft powerplant technology/technician.
-Each year, around 1,800 students seeking various degrees attend the university.
-The aircraft powerplant technology/technician program at Enterprise State Community College awarded 17 associate degrees during the 2020-2021 school year.
-Of these students, 12% were women and 18% were members of underrepresented racial-ethnic groups.
+Roughly 1,700 attend the school each year.
+During the 2021-2022 academic year, 17 people received their associate degree in aircraft powerplant technology/technician from Enterprise-Ozark Community College.
+About 25% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 16 Yearly Graduations

 Georgia Northwestern Technical College comes in at #8 on our list of the most popular colleges offering associate degrees in aircraft powerplant technology/technician.
-Roughly 6,600 attend the school each year.
-For the 2020-2021 academic year, 16 associate degrees were handed out to aircraft powerplant technology/technician majors at Georgia Northwestern Technical College.
-Of these students, 6% were women and 13% were members of underrepresented racial-ethnic groups.
+During the 2021-2022 academic year, 16 people received their associate degree in aircraft powerplant technology/technician from Georgia Northwestern Technical College.

 16 Yearly Graduations

 The 8th most popular school in the country for aircraft powerplant technology/technician majors who are seeking their associate degree is Minneapolis Community and Technical College.
-Each year, around 6,400 students seeking various degrees attend the university.
-The aircraft powerplant technology/technician program at Minneapolis Community and Technical College awarded 16 associate degrees during the 2020-2021 school year.
-Of these students, 6% were women and 19% were members of underrepresented racial-ethnic groups.
+The aircraft powerplant technology/technician program at Minneapolis Community and Technical College awarded 16 associate degrees during the 2021-2022 school year.

 #10